punktDe/flow-zoom-api/README.md

 ## Configuration

-* Create a set of JWT API-Credentials
+* Create a set of JWT API-credentials
     * Log-in to your Zoom-Account and [create a new App](https://marketplace.zoom.us/develop/create)
 * Configure the required settings:
     * clientId